-Best Knife Design CAD Software for Knifemakers
+Best Knife Design Software CAD for Knifemakers

 Does computer-aided knife design ultimately take away from the knifemaking art or result in knives that can’t be considered handmade?
-It is a debate that comes up more often than not as custom “handmade” knives are in some eyes, no longer as handmade as they used to be.
+It is a debate that comes up more often than not, as custom “handmade” knives are in some eyes, no longer as handmade as they used to be.

-In the past, if you walked into a knifemakers shop, you expected to see knife templates hanging from hooks all over the shop.
+In the past, if you walked into a knifemaker’s shop, you expected to see knife templates hanging from hooks all over the shop.
 Today you’ll still potentially see knives hanging in shops but they are probably precut knife blanks fresh from laser cutting or the water jet.

 Designing a knife may sound easy enough, but if you’ve seen designs scrawled on napkins you’ll know that it’s not as simple to translate this to the picture the artist had in their mind’s eye.

-It’s not to say you won’t be able to obtain the results you desire without a solid graphics designing tool, but if repeatability and or high-quality results is what you are after, then you will need a CAD (Computer-Aided Design) program that can handle both 2D and 3D design and can also support further exporting the design as a compatible file format.
+It’s not to say you won’t be able to obtain the results you desire without a solid graphics designing tool, but if repeatability and or high-quality results are what you are after, then you will need a CAD (Computer-Aided Design) program that can handle both 2D and 3D design and can also support further exporting the design as a compatible file format.

 Knife Design Process